isabella232/advertising-cloud.en/help/dsp/inventory/on-demand-inventory-publishers-na.md

+---
+title: On Demand Premium Inventory Publishers in North America
+description: On Demand Premium Inventory Publishers in North America
+---
-# On Demand Premium Inventory Publishers in North America {#on-demand-inventory-publishers-na}
+# On Demand Premium Inventory Publishers in North America

 <!-- get from Amanda Cabrera <acabrera@adobe.com> -->